bjjb/ebayr/README.md

 this work (since the dependency i18n does not support 1.8 after version 0.6.11).
 Your mileage may vary, and you probably should update your Ruby version anyway.

+If you would like to use anthing pre Ruby 2.2, then, you can try any of the releases from the v0.0 branch; the latest is v0.0.11

+    $ gem install ebayr -v '=0.0.11'

+Again, YMMV, and the same advice applies.

 ## Usage